ByteDev/ByteDev.Encoding/README.md

 # ByteDev.Encoding

-Library of encoding/decoding related functionality for Hexadecimal, Base64 and Base32.
+Library of encoding/decoding related functionality for Hexadecimal (Base 16), Base 32 and Base 64.

 ## Installation